Trial Attorney – Aggressively Defending Clients Accused of Assault and Battery in Southern California

 With nearly 50 years of combined experience, we are recognized as one of the top law firms in Orange County.

-You can learn more about the benefits of hiring a lawyer at our firm by reading client reviews.
+You can learn more about the benefits of hiring a lawyer at our firm by reading client reviews, where we have garnered

 Because of the way assault and battery are defined in the state of California, many defendants are surprised to find that they have been charged after a minor argument that didn’t result in any injuries.
 Regardless of why you were charged, it’s important to take the situation seriously and seek out professional help from an attorney as soon as possible.

 As soon as you or a loved one are charged with assault or battery, contact the team at The SoCal Law Network to discuss your case with an experienced Laguna Hills and Orange County assault and battery attorney.
 Call 949-305-7995 to schedule a free consultation today.